 The performance of chapters is assessed by assigning a status classification at the end of each academic year that goes from July 1st to June 30th.
-Chapters with the good standing status are eligible to compete for the Outstanding Performance and Outstanding Service Awards presented at the convention.
+Chapters with the good standing status are eligible to compete for the Outstanding Chapter Awards presented at the convention.

-Details of the status of chapters can be found in this LIST.
+Details of the status of chapters can be found in the excel file below.